Stefan Holm: Biography

 Holm finished 4th at the 2008 Summer Olympics with a leap of 2.32 m.
 On 13 September 2008 he announced his retirement from the sport.
 Holm ended his 20-year career with a second place at the World Athletics Final in Stuttgart.

 He briefly returned to high jump competition in 2010 for a charity event: the Auto Lounge Comeback competition in Sweden.
 As his main rival Patrik Sjöberg had a knee injury, Holm agreed to jump off his wrong foot to even the score.
 He beat Sjöberg in the wrong-footed faceoff and went back to his normal takeoff to jump 2.15 m for third behind Ukhov and Donald Thomas.

 He became an IOC member at the 125th IOC Session in Buenos Aires in September 2013.
 In October 2019, he announced he would leave his seat following the 2020 Summer Olympics.

 On his 40th birthday in May 2016, Holm set a new Swedish veteran record for 40-year-olds (M40).
 With 2.06 m he broke the previous record of 2.05 m, which had been held by Egon Nilsson for almost 50 years.

+Holm participated in the Swedish version of Who Do You Think You Are? in 2016.
+The longest ancestry tracing in the series' history was successfully made, covering 29 generations and 1,000 years back to the Swedish king Olof Skötkonung.
+This lineage is on Holm's maternal great-great-great-grandfather's side.

+Holm's son is Melwin Lycke Holm, winner of the 2023 European Athletics U20 Championships in the high jump, whom he coaches.
+He has previously coached Swedish Olympic high jumper Sofie Skoog.